 For example, you may set a goal of attaining a 100% response rate and a 5-hour response time.

 Wrap Up: Tracking Social Media Metrics is Vital to Any Social Media Strategy

 Social media platforms provide you with a lot of data about your audience.

-By focusing on the most important metrics, you can set clear goals and track your progress towards them.
+By focusing on the most important metrics, you can set clear goals and track your progress toward them.

-However, if you’re a digital marketer, there’s a lot of other metrics you’ll want to track.
+However, if you’re a digital marketer, there are a lot of other metrics you’ll want to track.
 To learn about them, check out our guide to digital marketing metrics.

 There you’ll learn about 14 metrics you should track to create a great digital marketing strategy!